dd-1001/X-CustomGame/README.md

 ### Available:
     1. Original electricity system-related facility performance modification
+    2. The configuration works for some mods(Advanced Solar High Resolution)

 ### Maybe not so soon:
     1. Original other system-related facilities performance modifications